 The base rate currently stands at 1.00%.
 The central bank’s next monetary policy meeting, the first in 2022, will take place on Jan.
 14.

-The said in the report stabilising global oil prices and the country’s temporary tax cut on oil products will likely help offset strong, demand-side price pressures, adding that the Omicron variant could dampen the consumption recovery.
+The central bank said in the report stabilising global oil prices and the country’s temporary tax cut on oil products will likely help offset strong, demand-side price pressures, adding that the Omicron variant could dampen the consumption recovery.

 BOK Governor Lee Ju-yeol’s press conference on the bi-annual review of inflation will begin at 2 p.m.